 Sedation Dentistry FAQs

-Most people are familiar with at least one of the three types of sedation dentistry we offer (nitrous oxide sedation, oral sedation, and IV sedation), but there are still sometimes questions surrounding the details of each procedure.
+Most people are familiar with at least one of the 3 types of sedation dentistry we offer (nitrous oxide sedation, oral sedation, and IV sedation), but there are still sometimes questions surrounding the details of each procedure.

 Below are answers to questions patients frequently ask.
 If you have more questions about sedation dentistry for either yourself or a loved one, don’t hesitate to contact us.

 What’s the difference between “sleep dentistry” and “sedation dentistry”?

 Which type of sedation dentistry is best overall?

 There is no “best” type of sedation dentistry.
 Nitrous oxide sedation dentistry is the least expensive option, but what’s right for you will depend on your anxiety about dental procedures, the type of dental treatment that’s required, and your individual needs.
 We can explain all of the sedation dentistry options, including oral sedation vs. IV sedation, and how they are administered, during a complimentary consultation.

 What are the benefits of sedation dentistry?

 The primary benefit of sedation dentistry – whichever type you choose – is that it allows you to be treated by a dentist, without worry or anxiety.

 Will my dental insurance plan cover sedation dentistry?

 Reimbursement for sedation dentistry varies from dental insurance company to dental insurance company, not just in Denver and Colorado, but across the U.S. In some instances, sedation dentistry is covered, typically with wisdom teeth extractions and periodontal scalings and root planings.
 For a specific answer to this question, contact us, and we can help you decipher your dental insurance coverage.

 Can I drive myself to my dental appointment?